evanovar/RobloxAccountManager/README.md

 # 🚀 Roblox Account Manager

-A fast, lightweight console tool for managing multiple Roblox accounts with secure cookie extraction.
+A fast, lightweight console tool for managing multiple Roblox accounts with secure cookie extraction. <br>
-Created by evanovar
-Contact: Discord (same username as on GitHub).
+Created by evanovar · Contact: Discord (same username as on GitHub). <br>
 ⭐ If you like this project, please consider starring the repository! ⭐

 ## ✨ Features